maxharrisnet/aera-wp-theme/_SKILLS_PAGES/README.md

 ## ✨ Recent Updates

-### Function-Based Home Page
+### Function-Based Home Page & Taxonomy Archives
-**Major change:** The Skills Home page now displays **Functions** (taxonomy terms) instead of individual skill posts.
+**Major change:** The Skills Home page now displays **Functions** (taxonomy terms) instead of individual skill posts, and each function gets its own archive page.

 **What Changed:**
-- Home page grid shows all "skill-category" taxonomy terms as cards
+- Home page grid shows all "skill_function" taxonomy terms as cards
 - Each function has its own image (managed via ACF taxonomy fields)
-- Clicking a function card filters the archive to show only skills in that function
+- Clicking a function card takes you to a dedicated function archive page (e.g., `/skill-function/supply-chain/`)
+- New `taxonomy-skill_function.php` template provides function-specific archive pages with:
+  - Dynamic hero (function name and description from taxonomy term)
+  - Same filtering/search functionality as main archive
+  - Auto-expanded current function in sidebar filter
 - Removed: `skill_card_image` and `featured_skill` fields from individual skills
-- Added: `function_image` field to the skill-category taxonomy
+- Added: `function_image` field to the `skill_function` taxonomy

 **Benefits:**
 - Simpler content management (one image per function, not per skill)
 - Better information architecture (users browse by function, then drill down to specific skills)
-- Archive automatically filters by function when clicking from home page
+- Each function gets a dedicated URL and archive page
+- SEO-friendly taxonomy archives with custom hero content
 - Native WordPress taxonomy functionality (no custom code needed)

 ### Dynamic Navigation System